MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/operator-connect-conferencing-configure.md

 ## Acquire numbers for your Audio Conferencing bridge

-The Audio Conferencing bridge of your organization includes the phone numbers that are available to all users in your organization to join Microsoft Teams meetings via phone numbers.
-You can see the phone numbers that are associated to the Audio Conferencing bridge of your organization in the Teams Admin Center under **Meetings > Conference Bridges**.
+Your organization's audio conferencing bridge includes phone numbers available to all users in your organization to join Microsoft Teams meetings with external phone numbers.
+You can see the phone numbers associated with your organization's Audio Conferencing bridge in the Teams Admin Center under **Meetings > Conference Bridges**.

 To acquire phone numbers for your Audio Conferencing bridge, follow these steps: